JulianoF/Assignment_1_SOFE3650U/README.md

 	- ProductList.txt : Contains a list of Fruit and their price
 - ProductList.txt : Contains a list of Fruit and their price
 - pom.xml : Project Configuration File, Used by Maven to build the project
+> [!NOTE]
+> ProductList.txt appears twice to allow for seemless running on either linux or windows.
 # Test Method Execution Snippets